The Birthplace of San Diego

 One of the most popular Mexican restaurants in Old Town; Cafe Coyote boasts a selection of over 100 different kinds of tequilas, authentic Mexican cuisine, and a strolling Mariachi band.

 Pro tip: Have a 'a mano' or 'by hand' made tortilla made right on the streetside corner from one of the tortilla ladies!
 Choose from savory or sweet.

 Rockin' Baja Lobster

-Inspired by the coastal cuisine of Puerto Nuevo along the Baja Peninsula of Mexico, stop by this fun and lively restaurant for an authentic taste of the south and live music.
+Inspired by the coastal cuisine of Puerto Nuevo along the Baja Peninsula of Mexico, stop by the fun and lively Rockin' Baja Lobster restaurant for an authentic taste of the south and live music.

 Pro tip: Try the lobster bites!

 Old Town Mexican Cafe

 In business since 1977, Old Town Mexican Cafe is known for its freshly made tortillas, carnitas plate prepared in your choice of three ways (shredded, crispy, or chunky; crispy is our favorite), and delicious margaritas.
 Stop by this Old Town, San Diego staple for a solid meal and great drinks.

 If you're craving something a little different than Mexican food, hop on over to Harney Sushi.
 It's considered a little more upscale but totally worth the price and the wait.

 Pro tip: Check out their Late Night Happy Hour for lower prices and a more intimate experience!